tsgates/arch-wiki-markdown/wiki/Telnet.md

 Installation
 ------------

-To use telnet only to connect to other machines, install inetutils (if not already installed):
+To use telnet only to connect to other machines, install inetutils.

-    # pacman -S inetutils

-To configure a telnet server, install xinetd as well:
+To configure a telnet server, install xinetd as well.

-    # pacman -S xinetd

 Configuration
 -------------

-1. To allow telnet connections in xinetd, edit /etc/xinetd.d/telnet and change 'disable = yes' to 'disable = no'
+To allow telnet connections in xinetd, edit /etc/xinetd.d/telnet, change disable = yes to disable = no and restart xinetd service.

-2. Add xinetd to the DAEMONS array of your rc.conf:

-    DAEMONS=(... xinetd)

-3. Reboot or restart xinetd:

-    # /etc/rc.d/xinetd restart
+Enable systemd xinetd service if you wish to start it at boot time.

 > Testing the setup